gizatt/blender_server/README.md

 ## TODOs / Ideas for neat features

+### Immediate
+- Light management isn't exposed.
+- Camera FOV, focal length, other parameters probably not exposed.
+- Textures are reasonable reusable between objects, I think, but objects themselves are reloaded pretty liberally.
+Can I fix that?
+- Images get saved out to disk + then reloaded for serialization back to the client.
+This is really inefficient (hundreds of ms for big ones).
+Getting images directly from Blender in background mode is tricky, though -- the standard trick of rigging up a Viewer node and grabbing its pixels only works if Blender is *not* in background mode.

+### Nice-to-have
 - Manage different scenes simultaneously.
-- Manage entities in frame trees rather than individual objects in maximal coords.]
+- Manage entities in frame trees rather than individual objects in maximal coords.